Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ## Licensing

-### Machine wide license locations
+### Machine-wide license locations

-License files be stored on the local file system to be accessed by all endpoints running on this machine.
+License files are now stored on the local file system so that they can accessed by all endpoints running on the machine.
 By default, endpoints will check the following locations for a `license.xml` file:

  * `{Environment.SpecialFolder.LocalApplicationData}\ParticularSoftware`
  * `{Environment.SpecialFolder.CommonApplicationData}\ParticularSoftware`

-### Application specific license location
+### Application-specific license location

 Licenses can be shipped along with an endpoint's artifacts.
 By default, endpoints will look for a `license.xml` in the applications base directory (`AppDomain.CurrentDomain.BaseDirectory`).

 WARNING: The `{AppDomain.CurrentDomain.BaseDirectory}\License\License.xml` path will no longer be checked.

-### Registry based license locations
+### Registry-based license locations

-When running on the full .NET Framework, endpoints will [continue to search the registry locations](/nservicebus/licensing/) for a suitable license.
+When running on the .NET Framework, endpoints will [continue to search the registry locations](/nservicebus/licensing/) for a suitable license.

-When running on the .NET Core platform, endpoints **will not search the registry**, even when running on Windows.
+When running on .NET Core, endpoints **will not search the registry**, even when running on Windows.

 ## Connection Strings

 ### Named connection strings

 Configuring a transport's connection using `.ConnectionStringName(name)` has been removed.
 To continue to retrieve the connection string by the named value in the configuration, first retrieve the connection string and then pass it to the `.ConnectionString(value)` configuration.

 ### Implicit "NServiceBus/Transport" connection string use

-When using .NET Standard, NServiceBus will no longer automatically find and use a connection string that is named `NServiceBus/Transport` by default.
+When running on .NET Core, a connection string named `NServiceBus/Transport` will **no longer be automatically detected**.
 The connection string value must be explicitly configured using `.ConnectionString(value)`.

-Using .NET Framework 4.5.2 will log a warning when the `NServiceBus/Transport` connection string is used by default.
+When running on the .NET Framework, the `NServiceBus/Transport` connection string will continue to function as per previous version, however a warning will be logged indicating that it should be explicitly configured instead.

 snippet: 6to7ConnectionStrings

+## Dependencies

+When running on the .NET Framework, there is now a dependency on the [System.ValueTuple package](https://www.nuget.org/packages/System.ValueTuple/).
+The assembly from this package, System.ValueTuple.dll, must be deployed with the endpoint.